 Planning your budget

-Image showing the first page of the Habinteg budget planner for tenants, including some text and a form to record weekly or monthly income We have produced a budget planner which could help you plan your finances.
-The sheet provides a simple template to calculate your income and expenditure on either a weekly or monthly basis.
+Image showing the first page of the Habinteg budget planner for tenants, including some text and a form to record weekly or monthly income We've produced a budget planner which could help you plan your finances.
 It's important to plan your finances carefully to make sure you can keep on top of your rent payments and other regular bills.
+The sheet offers a simple template to track your income and expenses weekly or monthly.

-The sheets are available in a version to print out, which you can fill in and add up by hand, or an interactive version, which you can fill in on the computer – the interactive version will automatically calculate your total income and expenditure.
+You can print the sheet, which you can fill in and add up by hand, or an interactive version, which you can fill in on the computer – the interactive version will automatically calculate your total income and outgoings.
 Both are available to download at the bottom of this page.
 Please note that you must use Adobe Acrobat Reader to use the interactive version.

 How to fill in the budget planner

-Before you start, you will need to gather together details of all your income and expenses.
-Use the handy lists below to help you find the information and documents which you will need.
+Before you start, you’ll need to gather together details of all your income and expenses.
+Use the handy lists below to help you find the information and documents you’ll need.

 Income: